brocksam/pyproprop/README.rst

 Installation
 ============

-The easiest way to install pyproprop is using the `Anaconda Python distribution <https://www.anaconda.com/what-is-anaconda/>`_ and its included *Conda* package management system.
-To install pyproprop and its required dependencies, enter the following command at a command prompt:
+The easiest way to install *Pyproprop* is using the `Anaconda Python distribution <https://www.anaconda.com/what-is-anaconda/>`_ and its included *Conda* package management system.
+To install *Pyproprop* and its required dependencies, enter the following command at a command prompt:

 .. code-block:: bash